arc-securitas/webapp/README.md

 ```
 module.exports = mongoose.model('Agent', agentSchema, 'agents');
 ```
-The third parameter in the mongoose.model constructor represents the name of the collection associated with the schema.
-It is not required by mongoose and if not included it will default to a collection name that is the lowercase and pluralized form of the first parameter in the constructor.
-It is good practice to include the third parameter even if it matches the default collection name to ensure that the schema is associated with the correct collection.
+The third argument in the mongoose.model constructor represents the name of the collection associated with the schema.
+It is not required by mongoose and if not included it will default to a collection name that is the lowercase and pluralized form of the first argument in the constructor.
+It is good practice to include the third argument even if it matches the default collection name to ensure that the schema is associated with the correct collection.

 ## Routes